 \subsubsection{The reconstruction term.}

 $\cL_\text{recon}$ measures the quality of the latent representation: if the encoding is high fidelity, the data sample $\bx$ will have high expected likelihood under the approximate posterior.
-Throughout this work, we assume a Gaussian conditional likelihood with $2 \dec{\bsigma}_\text{dec}^2 = \mathbf{1}$, yielding the mean squared error reconstruction loss:
+Throughout this work, we assume a Gaussian conditional likelihood with $2 \dec{\bsigma}_\text{dec}^2 = \mathbf{1}$, yielding the sum of squared errors reconstruction loss:

 where $\mathrm{dec}(\bz; \dec{\btheta})$ is the decoder neural network.